ibm-cloud-docs/openwhisk/limits.md

 | `/myOrg/filter` | `filter` | `/myOrg` |  | `filter` |

 You can use this naming scheme when you use the {{site.data.keyword.openwhisk_short}} CLI, among other places.

-### Entity names
-{: #limits_entities}

-The names of all entities, including actions, triggers, rules, packages, and namespaces, are a sequence of characters that follow the following format:

-* The first character must be an alphanumeric character, or an underscore.
-* The subsequent characters can be alphanumeric, spaces, or any of the following values: `_`, `@`, `.`, `-`.
-* The last character can't be a space.

 More precisely, a name must match the following regular expression (expressed with Java metacharacter syntax): `\A([\w]|[\w][\w@ .-]*[\w@.-]+)\z`.